Quantum-Accelerators/quacc/docs/src/install/advanced/jobflow.md

 ## MongoDB Setup

 Jobflow and FireWorks both require the use of a database to store calculation results.
-If you haven't done so already, first create a Mongo database as described in the ["Optional: MongoDB Setup"](covalent.md) section.
+If you haven't done so already, first create a Mongo database as described in the ["MongoDB Setup"](config_db.md) section.

 ## Jobflow DB Setup

 If you plan to use Jobflow to write your workflows, you will need to make a `jobflow.yaml` file.
 This file will generally be formatted like the example below.
-Fill in the fields with the appropriate values for your MongoDB cluster.
+Fill in the fields with the appropriate values for your MongoDB cluster, which is where all your calculation inputs and outputs will be stored.

 ```yaml
 JOB_STORE: